Compatibility of trapped ions and dielectrics at cryogenic temperatures

 We can make a simple model for the origin of $\vec{E}$ by assuming a stray charge distribution on the fiber with uniform values of surface charge on the end facet, the side wall with $y>0$, and the side wall with $y<0$, where $y=0$ is along the rf null line~\cite{supplement}.
 We use electrostatic finite element simulations to calculate the resulting field strengths.
 We also assume an additional unknown uniform ``offset'' field $\vec{E}_0$ in three dimensions to account for the nonzero stray field typically seen in surface electrode traps.
 Fitting to the experimental data yields charge densities $\mathrm{\sigma_{f} = 9.5(6)\,e/\mu m^2}$, $\mathrm{\sigma_{+\hat{y}} = 47(9)\,e/\mu m^2}$, and $\mathrm{\sigma_{-\hat{y}} = -28(9) \,e/\mu m^2}$ for the three regions, respectively, where $e$ is the elementary charge, while the offset field from the trap is ${\vec{E}_0 = (190 \pm 60, 20 \pm 50, 620 \pm 210)}$\,V/m.
-These stray charge densities on the optical fiber are of the same order of magnitude as those imputed from room temperature ion trap experiments in Ref.~\cite{ong_probingsurface_2020}.
+The offset field is consistent with the measured stray fields from the fiber-free reference.
+Despite reduced charge mobility at lower temperatures, the stray charge densities on the optical fiber are of the same order of magnitude as those imputed from room temperature ion trap experiments in Reference~\cite{ong_probingsurface_2020}.
+This may be due to reduced charging mechanisms in our setup, such as loading ions far from the optical fiber, or due to the presence of other nearby cold surfaces to which stray charge can adhere.

-We repeat the $E_x$ measurements over multiple months, as shown in Fig.~\ref{fig:2}(b), and observe a slow relaxation with average drift rate <10\,\% per month, even over multiple temperature cycles as shown in Fig.~\ref{fig:2}(c).
+We repeat the $E_x$ measurements over multiple months, as shown in Figure~\ref{fig:2}(b), and observe a slow relaxation with average drift rate <10\,\% per month, even over multiple loading attempts and temperature cycles as shown in Figure~\ref{fig:2}(c).
 The long-term drift of $E_y$ and $E_z$ is similar to that of $E_x$ \cite{supplement}.
-We observe non-monotonic drift around data run II (Fig. \ref{fig:2}(a)), which used a higher duty cycle of 397\,nm laser exposure and a higher frequency of ion loading attempts, both of which may have strengthened the stray field.
+We observe nonmonotonic drift around data run II [Figure \ref{fig:2}(a)], which used a higher duty cycle of 397\,nm laser exposure and a higher frequency of ion loading attempts, both of which may have strengthened the stray field.
+The increased stability of the stray fields compared to those reported in Reference~\cite{ong_probingsurface_2020} could be due to reduced charge mobility at cryogenic temperatures.